 10. Practically impossible to use without fossil fuel availability.

 Now we can look at how low tech something is by its overall score.
-The lowest tech solutions will have a score close to six, while the least-desirable technology will score closer to forty-six.
-Few things score a perfect six (frankly, I can’t think of anything beyond a gourd used to carry water).
-Walking scores eleven because of its poor efficiency.
+The lowest tech solutions will have a score close to six, while the least-desirable technology will score closer to fifty-six.
+Few things score a perfect seven (frankly, I can’t think of anything beyond a gourd used to carry water).
+Walking scores thirteen because of its poor efficiency.
 A bicycle scores a nineteen but a car hits thirty-one.
 A car isn’t higher because it has good efficiency (in these terms) and lasts for about a decade.
-An airplane scores thirty-seven by my count because it is less efficient and requires more frequent and complex maintenance.
+An airplane scores forty by my count because it is less efficient and requires more frequent and complex maintenance.

 This is not a perfect system, but it is something we can use as a starting point to compare the different aspects of our idea of low tech.